graphsignal/graphsignal-python/README.md

 ## Overview

 Graphsignal is an observability platform for monitoring and troubleshooting production machine learning applications.
-It helps ML engineers, MLOps teams and data scientists to quickly address issues with data and models as well as proactively analyse model performance and reliability.
+It helps ML engineers, MLOps teams and data scientists to quickly address issues with data and models as well as proactively analyze model performance and availability.
 Learn more at [graphsignal.ai](https://graphsignal.ai).

 ## AI Observability